The Agents page in PushMetrics, listing every agent in the workspace

 What Pre-completion Verification actually does

-The checks are not based on AI.
-They're plain Python rules, so they're fast, free, and predictable.
-The four things that get checked:
+These checks aren't AI.
+They're plain Python rules: fast, free, and predictable.
+Four things get checked:

 • Recipient allowlist.
-If the agent tries to email someone or post to a Slack channel that isn't part of this conversation's allowlist, the run is blocked.
-This catches the agent inventing an email address or sending to the wrong channel.
+If the agent tries to email an address or post to a Slack channel that isn't on the conversation's allowlist, the run is blocked.
+Catches hallucinated addresses and wrong-channel mistakes.

 • Numeric citations.
-Numbers in the final reply (like "$2.4M" or "12%") are matched against numbers that came from real tool results.
-This catches hallucinated figures.
-Only runs on Scheduled runs only by default since it can be noisy in interactive chat.
+Numbers in the final reply ("$2.4M", "12%") are matched against numbers that actually came out of tool results.
+Catches the classic "made-up figure" problem.
+Only on by default for Scheduled runs only, since interactive chat tends to be too noisy.

 When it runs